 - Two summer internships, one at a domestic office of the Department of State in Washington, D.C. and one overseas at a U.S. embassy or consulate.
 The program provides stipends, transportation and housing for these internships.

-- Employment in the Department of State Foreign Service for those who successfully complete the program and Foreign Service entry requirements.
+- Employment in the Department of State Foreign Service for those who successfully complete the program and Foreign Service entry requirements, including a minimum five-year service commitment in the Department of State’s Foreign Service.
+The five-year service commitment begins upon entry into the Foreign Service.

 Pickering applicants must: